The cold was the first thing I felt.

-Step by step, I moved the dessicated-feeling body I was in down the drive way.
-I didn’t see a single person, just the signs of exodus.
+Step by step, I moved the desiccated-feeling body I was in down the driveway.
+I didn’t see a single person, just the signs of an exodus.
 Front doors were broken down or left open, windows smashed, burnouts from tires throughout the street, and the strange feeling of not being alone.
 I could sense someone was around, I could hear their heartbeat, I could feel their warmth.
 I needed to find them, I needed to know what was going on.
 Someone would help me, I was sure.

 A too-thick saliva began to form in my mouth, a very foreign saliva.
 I spit, a purple slime tinged with red hitting the ground, along with something white.
 The purging of a toxin?